serge-rgb/old.bigmonachus.github.io/_posts/2014-06-16-klay-post-mortem.md

 # Motivation

 3D modeling & animation is tedious and unpleasant.
-Programming is also tedious and unpleasant, but not nearly as much, and you get to use your brain (when you are not busy gluing shit together, which might become your whole job if you are not careful).
+Programming is also tedious and unpleasant, but not nearly as much, and you get to use your brain!.

-When I was a teen, I was really into 3D modeling and animation.
-I created some stuff, but I was mostly showing signs of real OCD by compulsively learning tools.
-(Maya, XSI, Lightwave, Premiere, Photoshop, After Effects...
-It was a huge waste of time because I "learned" more than I was creating).
-[Takeo Igarashi](http://www-ui.is.s.u-tokyo.ac.jp/~takeo/teddy/teddy.htm) is a brilliant researcher, and my tool-learning compulsion let me to find his early work: T.E.D.D.Y. -- A buggy Java program with which you could make 3D shapes from 2D strokes (simple closed curves, please).
-It was many years later that my subconscious dug out TEDDY and thought "This would be a cool iPad app." ...It took me about 2.5 years to get a finished app.
-In my defense, most of that time was spent not working on Klay.
+I used to be very much into 3D modeling and animation.
+I did some stuff with Maya, XSI, Lightwave and so on.
+Takeo Igarashi](http://www-ui.is.s.u-tokyo.ac.jp/~takeo) is a brilliant researcher, and my tool-learning compulsion let me to find his early work: T.E.D.D.Y. -- A Java program with which you could make 3D shapes from 2D strokes (simple closed curves, please).
+It was many years later that my subconscious dug out TEDDY and thought "This would be a cool iPad app."

+# What is it?

-At its core, Klay is a re-implementation of T.E.D.D.Y.
-Ignoring all mesh-editing features.
-On top of that, there is social stuff -- email, facebook -- and a very pleasant touch focused user experience.
-It is very simple -- just create meshes, with undo and redo.
+At its core, Klay is a re-implementation of T.E.D.D.Y. without mesh-editing features.
+On top of that, it has social stuff -- email, facebook -- and a very pleasant touch focused user experience.
+It is a simple app -- just create blobs on top of other blobs, with undo and redo.
 This makes it very easy for kids to learn it.
 They love it.

-So... moving on:

 # Meshgen

 2D Meshes are represented using [Half-Edges](http://en.wikipedia.org/wiki/Doubly_connected_edge_list).
 3D meshes are vanilla arrays-of-vertices-and-indices.
-We generate 3D meshes from the 2D mesh and a height map.
-There was never a need to be fancy with 3D.

-Klay's mesh generation is this pipeline:

-[2D points] -> Sanitize -> Constrained Delaunay (aka CDT) -> Add internal points -> Re-CDT -> Get 3d mesh

-Let me get to it point by point.
+After the user finishes a gesture, the algorithm receives a set of 2D-points in screen-space.
+If everything goes alright, the pipeline outputs a 3D mesh in world-space.

+_This is the pipeling of Klay's mesh generation:_

 1. Sanitize

-    A "stroke" (that's what a drawing intending to create a 3D mesh is called) is an array of points in 2D.
-Sanitizing makes sure that there are no "fatal" self-intersections, and it does its best to spit out a set of 2d points that will result in a 3D mesh.
-That why I used the word fatal -- It is possible to self-intersect and still get a mesh.
+    A "stroke" is an array of points in 2D.
+Sanitizing makes sure that there are no fatal self-intersections, and it does its best to spit out a set of 2d points that will result in a 3D mesh.
+It is possible to self-intersect and still get a mesh.
+The process of sanitizing is to make an effort to output a closed simple curve from what is _almost_ a closed simple curve.

 2. CDT

-    The Constrained Delaunay Triangulation is a [Delaunay Triangulation](http://en.wikipedia.org/wiki/Delaunay_triangulation) where some edges are specified to be included even if they don't meet the Delaunay criterion -- No point in the triangulation is inside the circumcircle of any triangle.
+    The Constrained Delaunay Triangulation is a [Delaunay Triangulation](http://en.wikipedia.org/wiki/Delaunay_triangulation) where some edges are specified to be included even if they don't meet the Delaunay criterion.
+When applied to the sanitized points, we get a zig-zaggy-triangulation.

     <img src="http://bigmonachus.org/img/klaypm_1.png" style="width: 600px;"/>

-    When applied to the sanitized points, we get a zig-zaggy-triangulation.

 3. Add internal points

+    Having a silluhette curve, we can determine if points are inside or outside the mesh.

-    We classify the triangles in three categories.
-"Joint" triangles are triangles that have all edges inside.
-"Sleeve" triangles have one edge facing the outside and two edges inside.
-"Terminal" triangles have two edges facing outside.
-I deviate from the TEDDY paper by only subdividing Sleeve triangles.
-It works wells enough and it means less code; I'll say more about this later.
+    We classify the triangles into three categories. _Joint_ triangles are triangles that have all edges inside of the mesh. _Sleeve_ triangles have one edge facing the outside and two edges inside. _Terminal_ triangles have two edges facing outside.

-    The inside edges of the Sleeve triangles are subdivided by inserting N interior points along each edge (N is larger if the edge is longer).
-We also calculate the height of each point -- The points are collinear, so we can map them onto the X axis and get the height from an ellipse equation.
+    The inside edges of the _Sleeve_ triangles are subdivided by inserting N interior points along each edge (N  is proportional to the length of the edge).
+These N new points are colinear, so we project them to the X-axis and use an ellipse equation, determined by the length of the edge, to assign heights to each new point.

-    The resulting triangulation is not always pretty, but the shading style doesn't require a pretty triangulation.
-If I were to add realistic shading (or add a feature to export meshes), then I would prettify the 3D mesh *after* the fact, when we have more information and can make better decisions.
-For now, the triangulation is "pretty enough".
+    We keep the heights in an array, and use the 2D points to create a new triangulation.
+The Delaunay triangulation is constrained to not modify silluhette edges.

 4. Re-CDT

-    So now we have the original sanitized stroke, the new interior points from the Sleeve triangles and a height map.
-The next step, which is also a deviation from the TEDDY paper, which uses a different method of triangulation, is to re-run the CDT function, with the same edge constraints but with new interior points.
+    The resulting triangulation is not always pretty, but it works for our shading style.

     <img src="http://bigmonachus.org/img/klaypm_2.png" style="width: 600px;"/>

     Cool note: this is a decent UV-map of half of the finished 3D mesh ;)

+    As you can see, triangles vary a lot in size, and that is a Bad Thing.
+However, if in the future I were to use a different shading style that required prettier meshes, it would be much better to fix them in the 3D stage, not the triangulation stage.

 4. Get 3D Mesh

-    It is very simple:
+    A 3D mesh is obtained from the 2D mesh by adding a z-component to each vertex.

+    The procecdure is this:

     1. Duplicate all interior points
     2. Edge points get z=0
-    3. Interior points get the corresponding value from the pre-computed height map.
-The duplicates get the same value, multiplied by -1.
+    3. The original interior points get their corresponding z-value from the pre-computed height map from step 3.
+The duplicated interior points are treated the same, but their z-values go in the opposite direction.
-    4. Generate an array with all vertices, and an index array that we can use with GL to draw.
+    4. Using the connectivity information from the 2D points, we put the 3D points into a vertices and indices structure that is easy to feed to OpenGL

 # Style